HL7NZ/hpi/input/pagecontent/getOrganization.md

 {% include get-organization.svg %}
 </div>

-Read organization processing steps:
+Read Organization processing steps:
-1. The user supplies a hpi-organisation-id for the Organization to be looked up.
+1. The user supplies a hpi-organisation-id for the Organization to be looked up
-2. The integrating application sends an HTTP GET request for the Organization resource using the hpi-organisation-id to identify the Organization whose information is being requested.
-E.g. GET\<Endpoint>/Organization/GZZ999-J
+2. The integrating application sends an HTTP GET request for the Organization resource using the hpi-organisation-id to identify the Organization whose information is being requested E.g. GET\<Endpoint>/Organization/GZZ999-J
 3. The request is validated - ALT: Validation failure.
 Operation Outcome resource returned
 4. The Organization resource is retrieved from the HPI - ALT: Organization not found.
 Operation Outcome resource returned
 5. The response containing the Organization resource is returned
+6. The Organization details are provided to the user

 ### Query Organization with another identifier